Art journal covers, studio books, note books and albums are some of my favorite crafty things to make.

 I never get tired of making art journal covers because of the scope for creativity and inventiveness.

 In the past I have made and sold many albums at craft fairs and people always seemed to enjoy looking through the variety of designs I came up with.

 I went through a phase of enjoying making albums entirely from recycled materials.
-See here for my YouTube video on how I used junk mail to create the pages for this album.
+See here for my YouTube video on how I use junk mail to create the pages for my albums.

 If you don’t know what acrylic paint pouring is all about, check out this post about one of my early attempts at it – including the things that went wrong!

 And if you want to see how it’s done really well, check out this video from US artist Jenny Post.

 Jenny doesn’t claim to do tutorials, she makes videos documenting how she creates her paintings but in the ‘About’ section of her YouTube channel, she also has a list of other YouTubers who do tutorials on acrylic pouring techniques.

 So how does acrylic paint pouring fit in with making art journal covers?

 Well, art journal covers can be made from anything you can stick on cardboard, so I was thinking, why not canvas?